oroinc/documentation/commerce/admin_guide/email/index.rst

 Email Configuration
 ===================

-In this section you will learn to set up general email settings, IMAP/SMTP, system mailbox, notification rules, integrations between MS Exchange, MS Outlook, Google and your application.
+In this section you will learn how to set up general email settings, IMAP/SMTP, system mailbox, notification rules, integrations between MS Exchange, MS Outlook, Google and your application.

 .. toctree::